As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 1. Monitor Pollen Counts: Keep track of the daily pollen counts in your area.
 On days with high pollen counts, try to limit your time outdoors, particularly during the early morning and late afternoon when pollen levels are usually at their highest.

-2. Wear a mask when you’re outside: Not everyone can stay indoors all the time.
+2. Wear a Mask when Spending Time Outdoors: Not everyone can stay indoors all the time.
 When going outdoors is unavoidable, wearing a mask that covers your nose and mouth can reduce the amount of pollen spores you inhale.
 This can help reduce the symptoms.
 Make sure to wear that mask while mowing your lawn as the mowing motion disturbs light pollen particles, which then circulate in the air around you.

 3. Keep Windows Closed: To prevent pollen from entering your home, keep your windows closed, especially during peak allergy seasons.
 Consider using air purifiers with HEPA filters to eliminate stray pollen that gets indoors to improve indoor air quality.